codeadamca/eplus/index.markdown

 ## Field Order

-Fields are orgamized by field type.
+Fields are organized by field type.
 Fields are placed in the following order:

  - id (primary key)
  - char, varchar, and text
  - blob, binary, and varbinary
  - json
- - interger, smallint, tinyint, mediumint, and bigint
+ - integer, smallint, tinyint, mediumint, and bigint
  - decimal, numeric, float, and double
  - enums and sets
  - foreign keys